shiraen/stock_portfolio_optimization/README.md

 ## Contributing

 Contributions are welcome!
-If you have an idea how to make the program more efficient or robust, please message me first before submitting a pull request.
+If you have an idea how to make the program more efficient, please message me first before submitting a pull request.
 Thank you!